-Spark creativity making coloring books from gifts bags!
+Spark creativity by making coloring books from gift bags!
 It is a fun kids activity that will keep kids designing and being creative.
-If you are looking for more boredom busting ideas check out all our summer crafts and activities ideas to keep kids active and entertained this summer!
-The best craft bloggers are sharing fun kids crafts!
+If you are looking for more boredom-busting ideas check out all our summer crafts and activities ideas to keep kids active and entertained this summer!
+SKIP is sharing fun kids crafts!
 From making pom pom bracelets to 3D Chalk Recipe you will find fun creative ideas!

 When you think of summer vacation, what’s the first thing that comes to mind?

-For me, it's road trips.
-Long, hot drives in the car, with children who can, and likely will, get tired and irritable after the first 2 hours.
+For me, it’s road trips.
+Long, hot drives in the car, with children who can, and likely will get tired and irritable after the first 2 hours.
 (Oh, who are we kidding, after the first 20 minutes, right?)
 I like to think of myself as somewhat proactive, and before we go on long car rides, I always have my girls create their own custom coloring books.
-We used to just print them and stick them in duotangs, but we have a fun new way to hold our coloring pages together now!
+Now we have a fun new way to hold our coloring pages together now!

-We created these coloring book covers out of gift bags - and they are hard cover, so they don't flop around like normal coloring books!
+We created these coloring books covers out of gift bags – and they are hardcover, so they don’t flop around like normal coloring books!

 - coloring pages (click here to view some of my favorite sources for printable coloring pages)